What is brand equity and how to measure it ?

 Brand awareness

-A brand’s awareness and its experience among the consumers is a vital part of brand equity.
-It determines how frequently your brand name is mentioned in daily conversations of consumers and what’s the company’s online brand reputation.
+A brand’s awareness and its experience among consumers is a vital part of brand equity.
+It determines how frequently your brand name is mentioned in daily conversations with consumers and what’s the company’s online brand reputation.

 These real-time insights can be used to plan and improve a brand’s social media engagement and presence.
 Also, there are several other methodologies to estimate brand awareness according to your target audiences: surveys, the impact of the traffic drawn on your website by your campaigns, branded search terms, social media mentions, and industry publication mentions, Social media engagement, video metrics, etc.